FelipeSaNa/FelipeSaNA.github.io/README.md

 I designed, supervised, and implemented a research project to analyze the racial profiling conducts of the Mexican Government in airports against asylum seekers and migrants.
 Obtained five governmental databases (from 2017 to 2021) of in-airport deportations.

 The databases were cleaned, merged, and analyzed through the R programming language.
 Conducted 60 semi-structured interviews with key stakeholders (NGOs, International Organizations, Embassies, and Immigrants).
-Interviews were later compiled, classified in a database, and analyzed with Natural Language Processing tools in R programming language, and analyzed in a confidential report given to the Mexican government.
+Interviews were later compiled, classified in a database, and analyzed with Natural Language Processing tools in R programming language, and analyzed in a confidential report given to the Mexican government (the following graphs were created with public information).

 ![Alt Text](/docs/assets/images/grafica_nacionalidades_no_visa.png)